Shop regularly at Asda? Here are the best ways to make your money go further, whether you shop online or in-store.

 Pick up a Christmas Savings Card

-Even though Christmas might seem an awfully long way away, Asda's Christmas Savings Card is worth getting now.
+Even though Christmas might seem a long way away, Asda's Christmas Savings Card is worth getting now.

-If you save £49 and get a £1 bonus; save £97 and get a £3 bonus and save £144 and get a £6 bonus, which is a higher effective interest rate than you're likely to get from a savings account.
-There's no limit to the number of cards you can get.
+If you save just £30 you'll get a £1 bonus; while saving £280 will bag you a healthy £15 bonus, which is a higher effective interest rate than you're likely to get from a savings account.

 You can load money onto the card at the checkout; an easy way to do this is simply rounding up your bill.
 Make sure to register your card online so you still have access to your money if you lose the card.